HarryShomer/kgpy/README.md

 ### TODO:

-1. Negative Sampling loss (for RotatE)
+1. 1-N scoring
-2. 1-N scoring (see ConvE)
+2. Implement other KGEs
-3. Implement other KGEs
+3. Better documentation
-4. Better documentation
+4. Convert evaluation to class and feed device
-5. Convert evaluation to class and feed device
+5. Include inverse relations in dataset (need to be careful with 1-N training in this case)

 ### Data